+Figure 34.
+PTM Service: Save capabilities file

-5.4 Executing Test Cases From the Command Line
+5.5 Executing Test Cases From the Command Line

 The PTM Command line interface (PTMCLI) application enables you execute the Test Case configuration of a previously saved Profile (section 5.2 Create File Demo) with the use of a simple command string.
 This means you can initiate execution of a set of Test Cases from outside the PTM Service UI test environment and potentially from a remote location.